 Regional tournaments are sponsored by District 25.
-They differ in several ways from the sectional tournaments that are run by the various units.* Regionals are longer, five or six days.
+They differ in several ways from the sectional tournaments that are run by the various units*.
+Regionals are longer, lasting five or six days.
 The venue is usually a large hotel with capacious playing areas and a location that features many good restaurants.
 Die-hards play every day, but some people only come for a day or two.
 Volunteers at the Welcome Table will help everyone who is not familiar with the venue, the area, or the format.
-You can even pick up a sticker there for your convention card.
+You can even pick up a customized (for that tournament) sticker there for your convention card.

 Regional tournaments award gold and red points.
 Multi-session events generally pay gold points.
 All events are regionally rated, which means that they award more points than an equivalent event at a sectional, and sectionals offer more points than club games.
 Heavily attended events pay even better.